What opportunities does 5G present for small businesses?

 Potentially, 5G will be up to 100 times faster than 4G and 2,000 times faster than 3G.
 Only time will tell if those speeds are achieved.

-It is worth noting, 5G will not replace existing wireless networks, but sit as another ‘layer’ on top which runs at much higher and faster frequencies.
+It is worth noting, existing wireless networks will not be replaced by 5G, but allow 5G to sit as another ‘layer’ on top which runs at much higher and faster frequencies.

-5G aims to combine the benefits of 2G, 3G, 4G/LTE, wired technology and Wi-Fi into one platform that will provide density, high speeds and reliable connections at low power.
+5G aims to combine the benefits of the existing technologies, such as 2G, 3G, 4G/LTE, Wi-Fi and wired, into one platform which will provide density, high speeds and reliable connections at low power.

 This means more information can be carried, enabling it to deliver lightning-fast speeds.

-May 2019 saw 5G officially arrive in the UK, with EE and Vodafone initially offering 5G plans.
+May 2019 saw 5G officially arrive within the UK, with EE and Vodafone initially offering 5G plans.

 However, whilst coverage is not widespread, 5G is now available in 87 major towns and cities via at least one mobile operator.